Chestnut: Similar species

-The unrelated horse chestnuts (genus Aesculus) are not true chestnuts, but are named for producing nuts of similar appearance that are mildly poisonous to humans.
+The unrelated horse-chestnuts (genus Aesculus) are not true chestnuts, but are named for producing nuts of slightly similar appearance that are mildly poisonous to humans.
 True chestnuts should also not be confused with water chestnuts, which are tubers of an aquatic herbaceous plant in the sedge family Cyperaceae.
-Other species commonly mistaken for chestnut trees are the chestnut oak (Quercus prinus) and the American beech (Fagus grandifolia), both of which are also in the Fagaceae family.
+Other species sometimes mistaken for chestnut trees are the chestnut oak (Quercus prinus) and the American beech (Fagus grandifolia), both of which are also in the family Fagaceae.
 Brazil nuts, called "Brasil chestnuts" (castañas de Brasil in Spanish) or "chestnuts from Pará" (castanha-do-Pará in Portuguese) are also unrelated.

 Taxonomy

 Species

 Chestnuts belong to the family Fagaceae, which also includes oaks and beeches.
 The four main species groups are commonly known as American, European, Chinese, and Japanese chestnuts.

 The taxonomy of the American chestnuts is not completely resolved, particularly between the chinkapins (Castanea ozarkensis and Castanea pumila), which are sometimes considered to be the same species.
-Genetics have indicated the California native "golden chinkapin" (Chrysolepis chrysophylla) is worthy of inclusion in a different genus along with a species from Coastal China.
-There is also another chestnut, Castanea alabamensis, which may be its own species.
+Genetics have indicated the California native golden chinkapin (Chrysolepis chrysophylla) is worthy of inclusion in a different genus along with a species from Coastal China.
+There is also another chestnut, Castanea alabamensis, which may be a valid species.